JMarkstrom/entraYK/README.md

 ## 📖 Usage

 ### Configure the "Passkey (FIDO2)" authentication method
 This Cmdlet (Set-YubiKeyAuthMethod) configures the "Passkey (FIDO2)" authentication method in Microsoft Entra ID.
 Importantly it configures the method for all users and it enforces FIDO device attestation with white-listing of YubiKeys.
 The Cmdlet can whitelist either all(!)
 FIDO2-capable YubiKeys or select YubiKey models as defined by their AAGUID.
+The Cmdlet will reject non Yubico AAGUIDs.

 **Enable the Passkey method defining all YubiKey models:**